Medical Billing and Coding Certifications

 Coders working in a family practice healthcare setting can earn the certified family practice coder (CFPC) certification.
 The test focuses on Medicare billing fundamentals, including consultations and shared visits.
 Other questions assess medical terminology and time-based coding skills.
 The exam costs $299 for the first attempt.
 Test-takers must pay $399 for two attempts.

-10 Skill Sets From a Medical Billing and Coding Certification
+10 Skill Sets from a Medical Billing and Coding Certification

 Students who pursue medical billing and coding certification develop many in-demand skills.
 They can continue improving these skills as they gain work experience.